Skip to main content

 Golang Quickstart

-Setup your PDP (Policy Decision Point) Container
+2. Setup your PDP (Policy Decision Point) Container

-We provide you with a Policy-Decision-Point - aka an authorization microservice.
-It's available as a docker container for you to use, or we can provide you with a cloud version for quick experimentation.
+Permit provides you with a Policy Decision Point, which functions as your microservice for authorization.
+The PDP is provided as a docker container ready for you to use, or as a cloud version for quick experimentation.

 It is extremely simple to utilize the cloud PDP.
 As part of the initialization of the Permit instance, you need to pass the cloud PDP URL.